Biography

 The joke turned into reality when I defeated the Electoral Commission in court to secure my right to be a candidate, and then with the help of a campaign video parodying the incumbent Mayor I successfully convinced hundreds of ravers to vote for me.
 I became the first non-citizen to be elected in Lithuania, swore on the Constitution to serve Vilnius, and worked as a Councillor for 4 years.

 While serving as a City Councillor I discovered that there were other people from the world of raves working in politics in other cities.
-They were called Night Mayors, so that's what I became.
+They were called Night Mayors, so I became the first Night Mayor of Vilnius and championed projects to develop the night economy and hospitality industry.

 Supporting Ukraine